Conversational Commerce agent developer's guide

 Endpoint 1: Conversational API request

-• Developers should create a conversational commerce request by setting the your user's input as the query.
+• You should create a Conversational Commerce agent request by setting your user's input as the query.

 • The request should be sent as an HTTP POST request to the projects/*/locations/*/catalogs/*/placements/*:conversationalSearch endpoint.